Keep informed, also "Like" and follow Save Los Cerritos Wetlands on Facebook

 or interesting facts about the topic.

 Next Row, pictures of Zedler

-Marsh and another Los Cerritos Wetlands video (notice who the video is made by, the CSULB students who use these wetlands as their outdoor science lab).
-Wetlands are important to the educational community.
-Once restored educational opportunities could be expanded
+Marsh and another Los Cerritos Wetlands video (notice who the video is made by, CSULB students).

 The next two rows of pictures below were all taken from different street view

 points of Los Cerritos Wetlands.
 From this perspective you can hardly tell any actual wetlands are there.
 Many

 ponds can be seen from the streets.
 When the entire wetlands is restored it will be huge, you could probably spend an

 entire day walking around the wetlands on just perimeter trails alone.
 For current conceptual restoration plans